-PSEG LI operates several DLM Programs, including a 21-hour advance notice peak-shaving Commercial System Relief Program (CSRP), a 2-hour advance notice reliability-based Distribution Load Relief Program (DLRP), both of which are aimed more towards larger Commercial and Industrial customers and a Direct Load Control (DLC) Program are consistent with the other DLM Program offerings available throughout New York State, although the DLRP is operated in a manner inconsistent with other New York State utilities.
-In addition, as discussed both in Staff's recommendations related to the Company's 2020 and 2021 Utility 2.0 filing and EEDR Plan and again in greater detail below, the Company has not performed a BCA to justify the CSRP, DLRP, and DLC Program incentive rates that it pays to DLM Program participants, and that are then collected from customers.
-The CSRP is a 21-hour advance notice notice.
+PSEG LI operates several DLM Programs, including a 21-hour advance notice peak-shaving Commercial System Relief Program (CSRP), a 2-hour advance notice reliability-based Distribution Load Relief Program (DLRP), both of which are aimed more towards larger Commercial and Industrial customers and a Direct Load Control (DLC) Program111 aimed at Residential and Small Commercial customers.
+The CSRP and DLC Programs are consistent with the other DLM Program offerings available throughout New York State, although the DLRP is operated in a manner inconsistent with other New York State utilities.
+In addition, as discussed both in Staff's recommendations related to the Company's 2020 and 2021 Utility 2.0 filing and EEDR Plan and again in greater detail below, the Company has not performed a BCA to justify the CSRP, DLRP, and DLC Program incentive rates that it pays to DLM Program participants, and that are then collected from customers.112 The budget request for this program is \$1.53M.

 In 2020 and 2021, Staff recommended that LIPA require additional reporting requirements for its DLM Programs to bring them into alignment with the annual statewide review of the DLM Programs that Staff undertakes each year.
-Specifically, Staff recommended that LIPA should require PSEG LI to file its DLM Program Annual Reports on November 15 of each year, and to post a copy of such filing onto the PSC's Document Matter Management system in Case 14-E-0423.
-However, PSEG LI has not filed either its 2020 or 2021 DLM Program annual report in Case 14-E-0423.
+Specifically, Staff recommended that LIPA should require PSEG LI to file its DLM Program Annual Reports on November 15 of each year, and to post a copy of such filing onto the PSC's Document Matter Management system in Case 14-E-0423.113 However, PSEG LI has not filed either its 2020 or 2021 DLM Program annual report in Case 14-E-0423.
 Staff reiterates this recommendation for a third time.
 It should be crystal clear that DPS Staff continues to recommend that LIPA and PSEG LI file their annual DLM Reports in the statewide DLM Program proceeding to provide a single statewide docket where all DLM Program annual reports are filed.
 Failure to file these reports is in direct contravention of DPS' recommendations.

-In 2020, Staff recommended that LIPA direct PSEG LI to include a full BCA consistent with the requirements in the BCA Framework Order as part of its DLM Program Annual Report demonstrating the cost-effectiveness of the CSRP, DLRP, and DLC Programs.
-Underlying Staff's 2020 recommendations is the fact that the Company initially developed its proposed payment structures for the CSRP, DLRP, and DLC
+In 2020, Staff recommended that LIPA direct PSEG LI to include a full BCA consistent with the requirements in the BCA Framework Order as part of its DLM Program Annual Report demonstrating the cost-effectiveness of the CSRP, DLRP, and DLC Programs.114 Underlying Staff's 2020 recommendations is the fact that the Company initially developed its proposed payment structures for the CSRP, DLRP, and DLC